OAID/TengineKit/Android/docs/Android_api.md

 Tips：BlazeFace, FaceMesh, Iris, BlazePose, BlazePoseLandmark, HandDetect,  HandLandmark3d, models are from Google，The project address is：https://github.com/google/mediapipe

 ## get face detect infos
 Since all functions on face are based on face detection, first create an object of ```Face.FaceDetect```.
-Detect detection will be faster, BlazeFace will be more accurate and the angle can be larger (BlazeFace is based on the Google model).
+Detect detection will be faster, BlazeFace will be more accurate and the angle can be larger , but it didn`t support much faces(BlazeFace is based on the Google model).
 Will eventually return a [FaceDetectInfo list](#FaceDetectInfo);
 #### Parameter
  - imageData: Input data